Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 \subsubsection{\textbf{Reaching Definition Analysis}}

 Reaching Definition is a basic data-flow analysis methodology for determining where each variable $x$ is defined when the program execution flow reaches point $p$.
 Specifically, we say that definition $d$ of variable $x$ “reaches” point $p$ if there exists a path from definition $d$ to point $p$ and no other definition of $x$ on this path overrides $d$.
 Conversely, if there are other definitions of $x$ on the path, then definition $d$ will be “killed”.
-A typical application of Reaching Definition in compiler is to determine whether $x$ is a constant when the variable $x$ is used at point $p$, thereby optimizing code generation.

-During compilation, the source code is converted into an intermediate representation SSA IR, which we denote as SSA$_S$ IR.
-In SSA$_S$ IR, the objects analyzed by Reaching Definition are variables in the source code.
-However, the variables in the SSA IR obtained by binary code lifting (denoted as SSA$_M$ IR) are represented as registers (e.g., \texttt{RBX}) or memory cells (e.g., \texttt{@64[RBP-0x28]}), which do not have one-to-one correspondence with the variables in the source code.
-In addition, SSA$_M$ IR lacks information related to the localization of function parameters, which play a crucial role in inter-procedural analysis.
-In order to solve these problems, we will introduce the improved Reaching Definition in the following.
+A typical application of Reaching Definition in compiler is to determine whether $x$ is a constant when the variable $x$ is used at point $p$, thereby optimizing code generation. {Compared to $SSA_S$ IR, registers or memory units in $SSA_M$ IR don't have a one-to-one correspondence with variables in the source code.
+Furthermore, $SSA_M$ IR also lacks information on the location of function parameters, which are crucial for inter-procedural analysis.
+To solve these problems, we will introduce an improved Reaching Definition method below.}

 First, we decouple the real variables in the source code from the SSA$_M$ IR.
 In debug symbols, variables are described as location expressions, as shown in Figure \ref{fig:overview.BytePA}, the location of the variable \texttt{fd} is in memory cell \texttt{rbp-0x28}, while the variable \texttt{server\_fd} is stored in the \texttt{RBX} register.